Whales and dolphins

 - sudden changes of speed or direction

-Both state and federal laws protect whales and dolphins, including the distances boats, swimmers and aircraft may approach.
+Both state and federal laws protect whales and dolphins, including the distances that boats, swimmers and aircraft may approach.
 The state legislation, currently under review, is the National Parks and Wildlife (Whales and Dolphins) Regulations 2000.

 On this website